silinternational/simplesamlphp-module-material/README.md

 1. Goto [SP 1](http://ssp-sp1.local:8082/module.php/core/authenticate.php?as=hub-discovery)
 1. Click **idp4** (third one)
 1. Login as an "unsafe" user: `username=`**must_set_up_mfa** `password=`**a**
-1. The "learn more" link should be visible

 #### Backup code